 - There was no registration fee for the conference, however individuals were responsible for their own expenses (e.g., travel, lodging, meals).

-- Registration was limited to 24 participants – individuals interested in attending were asked to describe their goals for attending the conference (please see application below)
+- Individuals interested in attending were asked to describe their goals for attending the conference (please see application below)

 - Because some of the costs for the Think Tank were supported by a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RE5017) to the RERC on AAC, registration for the 2017 Think Tank was limited to doctoral students who had graduate student status in spring, 2017, and who are formally affiliated with a graduate program in the United States.